MartinPdeS/PyMieSim/docs/source/Intro.rst

 Installing package
 ------------------

-First of all, the package has some depedencies that can be installed using the command:
+First of all, the package has some c++ dependencies that can be installed using the command:

 .. code-block:: console
    :linenos:

-   apt-get install libproj-dev proj-data proj-bin apt-get install libgeos-dev
+   sudo apt-get install libboost-all-dev   -> Boost library

 Soon enough you will be able to use "pip" to install PyMieSim but for the moment one can install it manually